 The participants in the focus groups were quick to address the barriers, challenges, and needs of the community.
 Despite facilitators' efforts to elicit perspectives on the positive aspects of Sioux Falls mental health resources, the participants had more fruitful conversations regarding what needs to be changed to further improve the accessibility of mental health resources.
-The major barriers and challenges that the focus groups highlighted include the following: COVID-19, stigma, lack of providers, licensure difficulties, long waiting lists to see a mental health professional, lack of personal knowledge of resources, cost of mental health services, insurance difficulties, basic needs not being met, mental health legitimacy, transportation, childcare, and justice involvement.
+The major barriers and challenges that the focus groups highlighted include the following: COVID-19, stigma, lack of providers, licensure difficulties, long waiting lists to see a mental health services, insurance difficulties, basic needs not being met, mental health legitimacy, transportation, childcare, and justice involvement.
 This is not an exhaustive list of every barrier or challenge mentioned, but highlights those deemed the most important and pertinent issues by focus group participants.